 Income Statements vs. Balance Sheets: What’s the Difference?

-As a business owner, you understand that success requires more than expertise in your field—it demands a comprehensive grasp of your financial health.
+As a business owner, you know that success requires more than expertise in your field—it demands a comprehensive grasp of your financial health.
 Two of the most important financial documents of any small business are income statements and balance sheets.

-What is an income statement?
 Also known as a profit and loss statement (P&L), an income statement covers:

 - Expenses